-The delicious Beugel, with its unique character and calling, soon spread throughout Central Europe – especially in Poland which had a large Jewish population.
-As the people of Europe s ought new life and freedom in America, they brought their ethnic traditions with them including, of course, the Beugel as a celebration of freedom.
-Soon, Beugel bakeries began appearing in New York City and, as you’d expect, the name was shortly Americanized to Bagel.
+The delicious Buegel, with its unique character and calling, soon spread throughout Central Europe – especially in Poland which had a large Jewish population.
+As the people of Europe s ought new life and freedom in America, they brought their ethnic traditions with them including, of course, the Buegel as a celebration of freedom.
+Soon, Buegel bakeries began appearing in New York City and, as you’d expect, the name was shortly Americanized to Bagel.

 So enjoy your Bagel – a tradition of our forefathers – an honor to the Polish King Sobieski – a remembrance of freedom… A Celebration of Life!